 - The leg will be held in a bent position and won’t straighten, even with assistance.

-- The back of the hock (knee) will look flat.
+- The back of the hock (ankle) will look flat.

 - The joint will become swollen.
 Look for redness and feel for heat.